 We’ve all made a classic chili recipe with beef, pinto beans, and traditional chili spices.
 But have you tried a white chicken version yet?

-This is a recipe you’ll want to make all year round.
-The zesty mexican street corn flavors brighten up the hearty chili, giving it a unique flavor profile most chili recipes don’t have.
+This is a recipe you’ll want to make all year round, but it’s an especially great way to kick off the cooler months.
+The zesty Mexican street corn flavors brighten up the hearty chili, giving it a unique flavor profile most chili recipes don’t have.

 You’ll love the way the flavors from the mexican street corn and the chili blend together.
 It tastes way different (and way better!) than any chili you’ve ever had!

-Just wait until you add all the toppings…then it gets REALLY good.
+Make sure you leave plenty of space to add all the toppings, that’s the best part.
 I love topping my chili with cheese and letting it melt into the soup.

 Mexican Street Corn White Chicken Chili Ingredients